-I grew up in a small town called New Philadelphia, Ohio.
+I grew up in the small town of New Philadelphia, Ohio.
 My family didn't have much.
 So, we had to make do with what we had, found, made, or imagined.
 I can trace my love of nature back to those days.
 There was a creek that ran about a quarter mile behind our house with a wooded hill just beyond that.
 I spent many summer days in those places, wading down the creek as far as I could go and playing in those woods for hours on end.
 As I got older (still in my teens though.)
 I came to appreciate the contemplative solitude I found in those woods.

 When I was 15 my family moved to the Bay Area, California.
 It was here that, through mutual friends, I met my wife Jamie, the love of my life!
 And it was with her, that I was introduced to what art could potentially be.
 She was taking an Art History class and we went to the Oakland Museum of California for an assignment.
 I still remember the awe I felt for some of those oil paintings.
 Especially the abstracts and the minimalist works.
 At the time I didn't realize just how much of an impact that day, and those pieces, would have on me in my later years.